temporalio/documentation/docs-src/typescript/how-to-replay-a-workflow-execution-in-typescript.md

 <!--SNIPSTART typescript-history-replay-->
 <!--SNIPEND-->

-`runReplayHistory` will throw a [`DeterminismViolationError`](https://typescript.temporal.io/api/classes/workflow.determinismviolationerror/) if the Workflow code isn’t compatible with the History.
+If the Workflow code isn’t compatible with the Event History, `runReplayHistory` throws a [`DeterminismViolationError`](https://typescript.temporal.io/api/classes/workflow.determinismviolationerror/).